Summer Internships 2017

 The College is again sponsoring sustainability-related summer internships for students enrolled in undergraduate programs in the College.
-The purpose of these internships is to provide UR students with opportunities to contribute to faculty sustainability research and course development projects, and research and development projects that contribute directly to a more sustainable UR campus.
-The College will provide a $1000 stipend and free campus housing for the months of June and July to selected students.
+The purpose of these internships is to provide University of Rochester students with research-based learning experiences, working with UR faculty on sustainability research and course development projects and with UR administrators on research and development projects that contribute directly to a more sustainable UR campus.
+The College will provide a $1000 scholarship and free campus housing for the months of June and July to selected students.
 (Please note that the offer of free campus housing cannot be converted into funds for off campus housing.)
-Interested students may apply by email, by sending a resume and letter of interest to Prof. Randall Curren (firstname.lastname@example.org).
+Interested students may apply by email, by sending a resume and letter of interest to Prof. Randall Curren firstname.lastname@example.org.
 The letter should indicate the specific internship(s) sought.
-Applications will close February 27th and assignments will be announced by the end of March.
+Applications will close March 1st and assignments will be announced by the end of March.

 Amy Kadrie (Recycling Coordinator) will sponsor an intern who would ideally engage in both sustainability research (20 hours/week) and the duties of a Facilities Sustainability Assistant (20 hours/week).
 The ideal candidate will have a background and interest in environmental sustainability.
 The person will use independent judgment to assist the Recycling Coordinator with evaluating and improving recycling and sustainability programs, as well as with the preliminary research and proposals required for the creation of new programs.
 Note: This position cannot be held along with any elected positions on student sustainability group executive boards, due to the confusion this creates in expectations and responsibilities.
 Qualifications: The intern should have a background in sustainability, strong verbal and written communication skills, and effective networking and organizational skills.

-Professor Jon Tresan (Philosophy) will sponsor an intern to assist him in designing a new course in Environmental Ethics, which will have a substantial focus on sustainability.
+Professor Jon Tresan (Philosophy) will sponsor an intern to assist him in developing a course in Environmental Ethics, which has a substantial focus on sustainability.
 The intern’s tasks would include reading and evaluating teaching material in environmental ethics, screening texts for strength of sustainability content, relevance for current issues, interest, level of difficulty, and other factors.
 Qualifications: The intern should have interest in environmental issues, sustainability, and ethics, strong communication skills, and ability to work independently and collaboratively.